-Annual Report Template
+Annual Report template

-- 3. The Committee has duties and responsibilities to ensure that only osteopathic educational institutions (OEIs) graduating students meeting the Osteopathic Practice Standards are awarded and retain a 'recognised qualification'.
-(See sections 14, 15 and 16 of the Osteopaths Act 1993). - 4.
-As part of this responsibility the Committee employs a range of mechanisms including: - Five yearly Visits (involving self-evaluation and submission of written evidence, a Visit to triangulate findings including meetings with staff and students and review of patient feedback and a published Visitor Report). - Scrutiny of annual reports (involving self-evaluation and verified reports including external examiner and annual programme monitoring reports) - Scrutiny of progress of conditions attached to RQs or other matters monitored by the Committee - Reporting of key changes that may impact on the delivery of the Osteopathic Practice Standards (for examples, changes to student or patient numbers or changes to curriculum or assessment) - Reporting of concerns that may impact on the delivery of the Osteopathic Practice Standards. - Promotion of sharing of good practice to promote the identification and maintenance of good practice. - 5.
-Section 18 of the Osteopaths Act 1993 provides the Committee with wide powers to require the provision of information related to the exercise of its functions including '(a) the requirements which must be met by any person pursuing the course of study, undergoing the course of training or taking the examination or test in question; (b) the financial position of the institution; (c) the efficiency of the institution's management.'
-Further, one of the general conditions attached to each 'recognised qualification' is that the institution must submit an annual report to the Education Committee of the General Council. - 6.
+- 6. The Committee has duties and responsibilities to ensure that only osteopathic educational institutions (OEIs) graduating students meeting the Osteopathic Practice Standards are awarded a 'recognised qualification'.
+(See sections 14, 15 and 16 of the Osteopaths Act 1993). - 7.
+As part of this responsibility the Committee employs a range of mechanisms including: - Five yearly Visits (involving self-evaluation and submission of written evidence, a Visit to triangulate findings including meetings with staff and students and review of patient feedback and a published Visitor Report). - Scrutiny of annual reports (involving self-evaluation and verified reports including external examiner and annual programme monitoring reports) - Scrutiny of progress of conditions attached to RQs or other matters monitored by the Committee

+- Reporting of key changes that may impact on the delivery of the Osteopathic Practice Standards (for examples, changes to student or patient numbers or - changes to curriculum or assessment) Reporting of concerns that may impact on the delivery of the Osteopathic Practice Standards. - Promotion of sharing of good practice to promote the identification and maintenance of good practice.

+- 8. Section 18 of the Osteopaths Act 1993 provides the Committee with wide powers to require the provision of information related to the exercise of its functions including '(a) the requirements which must be met by any person pursuing the course of study, undergoing the course of training or taking the examination or test in question; (b) the financial position of the institution; (c) the efficiency of the institution's management.'
+Further, one of the general conditions attached to each 'recognised qualification' is that the institution must submit an annual report to the Education Committee of the General Council. - 9.
 The Annual Reports are a helpful way of monitoring standards and quality in institutions.
 The current annual report template was revised in the last quality assurance review and has remained largely the same over the course of the past three years, aside from additional information about why information is required and how it is used.
-The Annual Report is designed to enable institutions to provide relevant information to the GOsC about the previous academic year, but to be able submit documents already in existence rather than those prepared specifically for this purpose.
+A degree of stability is helpful as it helps to provide a picture over time of each institution.
+The Annual Report is designed to enable institutions to provide relevant information to the GOsC about the previous academic year, but to be able submit documents already in existence rather than those prepared specifically for this purpose. - 10.
+The 2017-18 Annual Report template is attached at the Annex.
+The RQ Annual Report guidance for the 2017-18 process remains the same as last year and is included within the Annual Report.
+As usual, each Annual Report template will also be tailored to ensure that specific requests, for example, updates on specific conditions or other follow up requests from the Committee appear in each template for each osteopathic educational institution. - 11.
+The annual reports timeline for 2017/18 Annual Reports due for submission in December 2018 is outlined below. - June 2018 Annual Report templates agreed by the Committee - 10 September 2018 Annual Report templates sent out to OEIs by GOsC - 10 December 2018 Annual Reports to be submitted to the GOsC and the QAA - January 2019 Annual Report analysis - February 2019 Committee papers finalised - March 2019 Committee meeting considering annual report analysis - 12.
+The analysis of the annual reports is designed to both share good practice (and part of this is a seminar supporting the sharing of good practice is held with the